Taking the Stress out of Software Contract Renewals

 • Reinforce this with license harvesting, again, introducing the practice with education and documented policy that stipulates how many minutes a license is idle before it is harvested and released back into the license pool.

-Your SAM software is essential for striking a balance between the number of users and the number of licenses, as you will see in the report illustrated below, which analyses the minimum number of licenses you need for peak usage.
+Your software license management solution is essential for striking a balance between the number of users and the number of licenses, as you will see in the report illustrated below, which analyses the minimum number of licenses you need for peak usage.

 Another license type you can consider is a license that is linked to a particular machine.
 This license would suit an environment where a user occasionally uses special features, which they can access via this common-use desktop or laptop.